gohugoio/hugoDocs/content/en/templates/data-templates.md

 These files must be YAML, JSON, XML, or TOML files (using the `.yml`, `.yaml`, `.json`, `.xml`, or `.toml` extension).
 The data will be accessible as a `map` in the `.Site.Data` variable.

+See [transform.Unmarshal](/functions/transform.unmarshal/) for an example on how to parse XML.

 ## Data Files in Themes

 Data Files can also be used in [Hugo themes][themes] but note that theme data files follow the same logic as other template files in the [Hugo lookup order][lookup] (i.e., given two files with the same name and relative path, the file in the root project `data` directory will override the file in the `themes/<THEME>/data` directory).